On Its 20th Birthday, 20 Fascinating Facts About Amazon That You Didn't Already Know

 Amazon encourages teamwork, but suggests that teams on each project are limited to the number of people who could theoretically be fed by two pizzas.

-9. Desks made out of doors.Door Desk Award” to employees who help implement any particularly thrifty ideas.
+9. Desks made out of doors.As a cost-savings measure in its early days, Amazon constructed desks from cheap doors and sawed-off two-by-fours.
+The company still reportedly hands out a “Door Desk Award” to employees who help implement any particularly thrifty ideas.

 10. Not so perky.